six-net/Sixnet.Database.Oracle/README.md

 # EZNEW.Data.Oracle

-EZNEW.Data.Oracle is an implementation based on EZNEW.Data for Oracle database access
+Provides access to Oracle databases based on the EZNEW development framework

 # Reporting issues and bugs